 Historians ground these events in the broader Civil Rights Movement.
 Activists talk, fifty years later, talk about how they leveraged moral authority to practice nonviolence and achieve desegregation.

-Each of the five films in Counter Histories tells the story of a lunch counter sit-in in one Southern city or town: Jackson, Mississippi; Nashville, Tennessee; Rock Hill, South Carolina; Durham, North Carolina; and Cambridge, Maryland (see clip below).
+Each of the five films in Counter Histories tells the story of a lunch counter sit-in in one Southern city or town: Jackson, Mississippi (clip below); Nashville, Tennessee; Rock Hill, South Carolina; Durham, North Carolina; and Cambridge, Maryland (clip below).
 The events featured in these films took place between 1957 and 1963.
 [Website’s description.]